Dallas in Polk County, Oregon — The American West (Northwest)

 3. Dallas History.

 (This link includes photograph of Court Street from the late 1800s.)
-The only people living along the banks of the LaCreole River before 1842 were Native Americans and a few itinerant French Canadian fur trappers who, according to local lore, bestowed its name.
-Wagon trains first arrived in 1843 with these pioneers settling along the LeCreole River’s banks.
-The community of Cynthian grew on the north side of the LaCreole River, the area of north Dallas today.
-(Submitted on February 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The only people living along the banks of the LaCreole River before 1842 were Native Americans and a few itinerant French (Submitted on February 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on February 21, 2018.
-This page originally submitted on February 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 105 times since then and 4 times this year.
+It was originally submitted on February 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 143 times since then and 16 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 21, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 6. submitted on February 21, 2018. • Andrew Ruppenstein was the editor who published this page.